 Method of Calculation: The automated agency systems will be queried for the number of self-certifications processed.
+The sum is the number of petroleum storage self-certifications processed by agency staff for the reporting period.

 Data Limitations: None identified Calculation Type: Cumulative New Measure: No Desired Performance: Above projections